Sentence Entailment in Compositional Distributional Semantics: Working with Real Data

+This operation is formally referred to as a Frobenius algebra copying operation and is extensively discussed and applied in previous work, e.g. \cite{KartSadrPul-COLING-2013,kartsaklisphd,piedeleu2015,KartSadr-EMNLP-2013,milajevs2014,Kartsaklis16}.
+The first embedding (providing us with the cube $\textbf{C}_{iij}$) is referred to as \emph{copy subject} and the second one (providing us with the cube $\textbf{C}_{ijj}$) as \emph{copy object}.
+The sentence vectors produced by the two methods when we substitute such cubes in Equation \ref{eq:cubecontr} take the following form:

+where $\ov{n}_{subject}$, $\ov{n}_{object}$ are the distributional vectors for the subject and the object of the transitive sentence, and $\ov{v}_{matrix}$ the matrix of the verb, in our case created as in Eq. \ref{eq:intrans-verb}.

+Since each one of the above embeddings puts emphasis on a different argument of the transitive verb, it is reasonable for one to represent the meaning of the transitive sentence by further combining both of them into a single representation, for example as below:

-\paragraph{Entailment via relative entropy in ${\cal CPM}(\textmd{FHilb}_{\mathbb{R}})$.} In the case of degrees of entailment using relative entropy, we work with the instantiation of CCDS to ${\cal CPM}(\textmd{FHilb}_{\mathbb{R}})$, where Equation \ref{eq:lexsub} results in a density matrix, computed as follows for a verb-noun phrase:
+\paragraph{\bf Entailment via relative entropy in ${\cal CPM}(\textmd{FVect}_{\mathbb{R}})$.} In the case of degrees of entailment using relative entropy, we work with the instantiation of CCDS to ${\cal CPM}(\textmd{FVect}_{\mathbb{R}})$, where Equation \ref{eq:lexsub} results in a density matrix, computed as follows for a ``verb noun" phrase, a ``noun verb" and a ``noun verb noun$'$" sentence, respectively: